GalacticWeb/galactic-fuel-cms/README.md

 - updated ‘jQuery UI’ to current version (and deactivating big parts like tooltip, due to the use of Bootstrap's better components)

 - included demo page & layout

+## License
+Galactic Fuel CMS is licensed under Apache 2.
+The full text of the license can be found in the fuel/licenses/galactic_fuel_license.txt file.

 ## Questions: